 Stress

-For many folks, stress can cause them to develop temporary sleep deprivation.
-Family problems, work, romantic relationships, or financial issues are common stressors preventing someone from getting adequate rest.
+For many folks, stress5 can cause them to develop temporary sleep deprivation.
+Family problems6, work7, romantic relationships8, or financial issues9 are common stressors preventing someone from getting adequate rest.
 Rather than allowing your mind to relax, which is necessary for sleep onset, these worries can leave your mind racing.
+According to research10, this type of hyperarousal can contribute to insomnia.

 Sleep Schedule Interruption

 Transient sleeplessness could also be due to an interruption in your schedule.
-The perfect example would be jet lag from travel, particularly flying across multiple time zones.
+The perfect example would be jet lag from travel, particularly flying across multiple time zones11.

-Traumatic events are also linked to temporary rest issues.
-More specifically, experts say most individuals with post-traumatic stress disorder (PTSD) have disturbed sleep[4] following a traumatic experience.
+Traumatic events are also linked to temporary sleep issues.
+According to the Diagnostic and Statistical Manual of Mental Disorders 5, sleep disturbance can be a symptom of post-traumatic stress disorder12 (PTSD).
 These types of experiences might include severe car accidents, natural disasters, violent attacks, sexual assault, abuse, or the death of a loved one.

 How to Treat Transient Insomnia